siklosi/steemit_stats/README.md

 This is where all the magic happens :).
 All calls are through steemit API.

-## ← countdown.js

-Used to display time remaining until posts payout

 ## ← index.html

 Android launch screen and app icon settings